city10th/samstatic_flask/README.md

 - This will search the static endpoint of app and its all blueprints
 ### `SameStatic.options.DEACTIVE`
 - The same as `'DEACTIVE'` or `('DEACTIVE',)`
-- This will deactivate samstatic_flask.
+- This will deactivate samstatic_flask
 ### `(SameStatic.options.ALLOWED, {'endpoint1', 'endpoint2'})`
 - The same as `('DEACTIVE', {'endpoint1', 'endpoint2'})`
-- This will allow only customized endpoints in all static endpoints.
+- This will allow only customized endpoints in all static endpoints
 ### `(SameStatic.options.DISALLOWED, {'endpoint1', 'endpoint2'})`
 - The same as `('DISALLOWED', {'endpoint1', 'endpoint2'})`
 - This will disallow customized endpoints from all static endpoints.